Finistere/antidote/README.rst

             password=db_password
         )

-    # Declare DatabaseWrapper as a service to be injected
+    # Declare DatabaseWrapper as a service to be injected.
     @antidote.register
     class DatabaseWrapper(object):
         """